 The funding provides a means for local communities to create long-term sustainable groundwater management plans as required by law that help protect basins and their beneficial uses.
 Ultimately these plans are intended to facilitate basin-wide and regional sustainability.
 DWR will begin working with the grant applicants to develop and execute grant agreements.

-More information about the Sustainable Groundwater Planning Grant Program can be found here.
+More information about the Sustainable Groundwater Planning Grant Program.

 Lauren Bisnett, Information Officer